toolleeo/cli-apps/README.md

 Applications for supporting DevOps tasks, such as containers or cloud systems management.

 * [ContainerSSH](https://github.com/ContainerSSH/ContainerSSH) - An SSH Server that Launches Containers in Kubernetes and Docker on demand.
+* [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics.
 * [decompose](https://github.com/s0rg/decompose) - Reverse-engineering tool for docker environments.
 * [Devbox](https://github.com/jetpack-io/devbox) - Devbox is a command-line tool that lets you easily create isolated shells and containers by defining the list of packages required by the environment.
+* [distrobox](https://github.com/89luca89/distrobox) - Use any Linux distribution inside your terminal as docker or podman containers.
 * [docker](https://docs.docker.com/) - Self-sufficient runtime for containers.
 * [docker-shell](https://github.com/Trendyol/docker-shell) - A simple interactive prompt for Docker.
 * [Dockly](https://github.com/lirantal/dockly) - Immersive terminal interface for managing docker containers, services and images.